 The Blueberry Filling

 Let’s do all we can to keep it on the sturdy side.
 I typically make blueberry pie with cornstarch as the thickener, but a couple tries proved this isn’t enough in a blueberry crumble pie.
 Why not?
 All the butter in the topping melting down creates our not-so-beloved blueberry soup filling.
 So I gave a mixture of flour AND cornstarch a whirl and was pleasantly pleased with the results.
 I’ve discussed this before, but I prefer cornstarch as the thickener in summer berry pies.
-(Read here why.)
+(Read why in my blueberry pie recipe.)
 Flour weighs things down, but proved to be just the ticket underneath this buttery crumble topping.
 Success!

 The Crumble Topping

-We want a crumble topping that can hold its shape, crisp up, and generally avoid turning into brown sugar goo.
-Doesn’t that sound fab?
-Brown sugar goo?
-It’s not.
+We want a crumble topping that can hold its shape, crisp up, and generally avoid turning into goo.
 The trick with this crumble topping is to use the coldest butter ever.
 You’ll mix brown sugar, flour, and cinnamon together then cut in super cold butter.
 Finally, mix in the oats.
 I add the oats last because I don’t want them to break down when I cut in the butter.
 I want them to stay whole.
 Whole oats = more texture on top of your pie!

-There’s an obnoxious amount of crumble topping, so I hope you’re not opposed to brown sugar + cinnamon + butter + oats. (um, who is?!)
+There’s an obnoxious amount of crumble topping, so I hope you’re not opposed to brown sugar + cinnamon + butter + oats.
+You’ll flip for my blueberry pie bars, apple crisp and oatmeal lemon crumble bars, too!

 And, like with all pies, the colder everything stays the better pie success you have.
 Whenever you’re not directly working with a layer, keep it in the fridge.
 For example: after you roll out the pie crust and place into the pie dish, refrigerate it while you prepare the filling.
 Likewise, after you add the filling to the crust, refrigerate the whole thing as you prepare the crumble topping.

 If you want to dig in while the pie is still warm, be my guest!
-But I will warn you– it will be pretty juicy.
+But I will warn you—it will be pretty juicy.
 I find the best time is to wait until it fully cools.
 This takes several hours but luckily, blueberry pie is THEE best make-ahead recipe.
 It’s even better the next day!
 Just keep it covered and refrigerate it.
 Bring to room temperature before serving.
+Add a scoop of ice cream and a dollop of homemade whipped cream for good measure.
 Pie-fection.

 - homemade pie crust (my recipe makes 2 crusts; you’ll just need 1)*